BarryBouwer/VulneraWise/content/en/solutions/_index.md

           details: "Make smarter decisions with severity analysis of real-world exploits in your context."
         - icon: "images/stopwatch.png"
           title: "Faster Remediation"
-          details: "Respond faster by Respond faster by focusing efforts on critical vulnerabilities for your organization"
+          details: "Respond faster by focusing efforts on critical vulnerabilities for your organization."
         - icon: "images/id.png"
           title: "Optimized Resource Allocation"
           details: "Prioritize your team’s efforts on impactful exploits, not low-risk issues."